gtgambit/gtgambit/README.md

         fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f9e0.png">
         🧠
       </g-emoji>
-      Currently, I am interested in learning other frameworks/libraries.
-Curious about upgrade courses.
+     Currently, I'm interested in expanding my knowledge by learning new frameworks and libraries.
+I'm particularly curious about upgrade courses that can help me stay up-to-date with the latest advancements in web development.
     </p>
     <p dir="auto">
       <g-emoji